Frequently Asked Questions About the St. Joseph and Texas A&M Health Network

 Frequently Asked Questions

-- CHI St. Joseph Health and Texas A&M College of Medicine will now have a co-branded primary care network, making CHI St. Joseph Health the primary clinical partner for Texas A&M University.
+St. Joseph Health and Texas A&M College of Medicine will have a co-branded primary care network, making St. Joseph Health the primary clinical partner for Texas A&M University.

-- The two organizations hope to work together to become more clinically integrated, which will further enhance the quality of care and ease of access for our patients.
+The two organizations work together to become more clinically integrated, which enhances the quality of care and ease of access for our patients.

-- As two long-standing community partners, CHI St. Joseph Health and Texas A&M University are committed to developing and improving a workforce of health professionals throughout the Brazos Valley
+As two long-standing community partners, St. Joseph Health and Texas A&M University are committed to developing and improving a workforce of health professionals throughout the Brazos Valley

-- The partnership will also offer Texas A&M University System employees a significant reduction in health insurance costs through new, lower cost voluntary options in their network benefit plan.
+The partnership offers Texas A&M University System employees a significant reduction in health insurance costs through lower cost voluntary options in their network benefit plan.

-- This collaboration will allow Texas A&M University medical students increased opportunities with local providers for education and training.
+This collaboration allows Texas A&M University medical students increased opportunities with local providers for education and training.

 The Brazos Valley area residents will first and foremost benefit from this partnership.
 The partnership will help bring better services and patient care to the community.

 St. Joseph’s pledge to the community is to provide the highest quality of health care possible.
 This partnership will reinforce the programs and services already in place and strengthen the commitment of world-class healthcare from St. Joseph Health and Texas A&M University.

 St. Joseph Health has had the privilege of being the market leader in the Brazos Valley area for many years now.
 It is the ultimate goal of this partnership with Texas A&M Health Science Center that St. Joseph Health will not only retain its standing within the community, but also deliver the high quality healthcare and patient services that residents have come to expect from us.